HadiMed/reverse_ctf_/README.md

 <img src="Exe inside elf/ghidra1.png ">

 we find that the input is a PE file base64 encoded ,after decoding it  we find that it basicly does the same thing but the number of blocks is much lesser than the first one , using the ghidra decompiler , i copied all the checks and made it much cleaner .

+3 -<b>"Can you see me" link : https://cybertalents.com/challenges/malware/can-you-see-me </b>